-Walking under the canopy of trees along Bellevue Avenue, one can easily sense what led America’s Gilded Age royalty to build their summer “cottages” in this quaint, colonial town.
-Tours of these lavish residences give a taste of high society life at the turn of the 20th century, but Newport is home to more than the Breakers, The Elms and Marble House.
-Rich in colonial and maritime history, the seaside escape is also known for its world-renowned folk and jazz festivals and a bounty of galleries, boutiques and local restaurants.
+Walking under the canopy of trees along Bellevue Avenue, one can easily sense what led America’s Gilded Age royalty to build their summer “cottages” in this quaint, colonial town set on Aquidneck Island in Rhode Island.
+Passing by these lavish residences give a taste of high society life at the turn of the 20th-century, but at some there’s also the opportunity to enter, and stay overnight, thanks to their conversion into Bed & Breakfasts that positively exude character and charm.
+Here’s our pick of the best.

-Steps away from the historic Cliff Walk – a path that wanders along the cliffside, offering views of Easton’s Beach and peaks into the back lawns of Gilded Age summer mansions–Cliffside Inn reigns as one of the top B&Bs on customer review sites.
-A stay in the 19th century Victorian mansion, once the home of the curious 20th century artist Beatrice Turner, gives visitors a true taste of Newport’s Gilded past, with modern comforts mindfully designed to match the vintage aesthetic.
-The award-winning inn’s 16 spacious rooms range in price and character: thirteen rooms are located in the main house and three suites comprise the sea view cottages, which are pet friendly.
-The Beatrice, a signature room in the main house, features floral paintings on the doors done by the artist, along with a Jacuzzi bathtub with a view of Easton’s Bay.
-Rise early and seize the day with such breakfast delights as French toast stuffed with mascarpone cheese and topped with caramelized pears or vegetable scrambles paired with avocado toast.
-Relax before dinner over complimentary wine and hors d’oeuvres in this oasis, located within walking distance of the action downtown, but nestled into a quiet neighborhood, where you can sneak away from the bustle and feel at home.
+Steps away from the historic Cliff Walk – a path that meanders along the cliffside – a stay in this 19th-century Victorian mansion gives visitors a true taste of Newport’s rich past, with modern amenities mindfully designed to match the vintage aesthetic.
+Once the home of acclaimed artist Beatrice Turner, the 16 spacious rooms range in price and character: 13 are located in the main house and three suites comprise the sea view cottages.
+The Beatrice, a signature room in the main house, features floral paintings on the doors by the artist herself, plus a Jacuzzi bathtub with views of Easton’s Bay.
+Rise early and seize the day with a hearty breakfast, or relax before dinner over complimentary wine and hors d’oeuvres in this oasis, located within walking distance of bustling downtown, but nestled into a quiet neighbourhood, where you can sneak away and enjoy the solitude.
+From $368 per night.

-The only B&B in Newport’s Mansion District, the Ivy Lodge is a late 19th century “cottage mansion,” rumored to have been designed by Standford White, the coveted architect behind the historic Rosecliff mansion on Bellevue Avenue.
-(If you take a tour of Rosecliff, notably where the 1974 Great Gatsby adaption was filmed, play historian and see if you can spot White’s architectural resemblances.)
-Be swept away by the grandeur of the gothic revival style entryway and staircase, made of restored English oak.
-Choose from their nine comfortable rooms, all with private bathrooms, some featuring Jacuzzis.
-The spacious Turret Room is especially loved for its grand canopy bed and fireplace.
-Each morning, enjoy a full continental breakfast, including their addicting homemade granola, along with a freshly made hot entrée.
-Favorites include the baked herb egg with asiago cheese and buttermilk pecan waffles topped with fresh berries.
+The only B&B in Newport’s Mansion District, the Ivy Lodge is a late 19th-century “cottage mansion” designed by Standford White, the coveted architect behind the historic Rosecliff mansion on Bellevue Avenue.
+Be swept away by the grandeur of the Victorian gothic revival-style entryway and staircase, made of restored English oak.
+Choose from nine comfortable rooms, all with private bathrooms, and some featuring Jacuzzis.
+The spacious Turret Room is especially loved for its grand canopy bed and fireplace, while other more contemporary in-room enticements include a DVD and CD player.
+Each morning, enjoy a full continental breakfast, including baked apples and homemade breads.
+From $270 per night.

-If you want to stay and play in Downtown Newport, check out the award-winning Almondy Bed & Breakfast Inn, a short jaunt from the shops, restaurants and attractions along Thames.
-Within sight once you step out the door are Bannister’s and Bowen’s Wharfs, from where you can set sail on a sunset cruise or stay on land in pursuit of the town’s best bowl of chowder.
-Make yourself at home in one of six guestrooms and suites (all with ensuite bathrooms, many including Jacuzzis) within the late 19th century Victorian, renovated to provide guests modern comforts, while maintaining its period charm.
-The newest addition is the third floor Captain’s Quarters, where the former Inn Keepers quarters has been transformed into a two-bedroom/two-bathroom suite, including a kitchen and private deck, from where you can watch the sun set over Narragansett Bay.
-Enjoy a continental breakfast Monday through Friday and full service, hot breakfast on weekends.
+If you want to stay and play in downtown Newport, this inn, a short jaunt from the shops and restaurants of historic Thames Street, may fit the bill.
+Close by are Bannister’s and Bowen’s Wharfs, from where you can set sail on a sunset cruise.
+Back at the inn, make yourself at home in one of six guestrooms and suites (many including Jacuzzis), renovated to provide modern comforts while maintaining their period charm.
+The newest addition is the third floor Captain’s Quarters, where the former Inn Keepers quarters have been transformed into a two-bed suite, including a kitchen and private deck, from where you can watch the sunset over Narragansett Bay.
+Enjoy a continental breakfast Monday through Friday and hot breakfast on weekends.
 Every evening, unwind during their complimentary wine and cheese social hour before hitting the town.
+From $277 per night.